The Ultimate Guide to the Best Neighborhoods in Lisbon

-Planning to move to the stunning Portuguese capital?
-It’s important to know about the best neighborhoods in Lisbon so you can make an informed decision about where to live in the city.
-Lisbon is a vibrant city with many different areas to explore, each emanating its own distinctive energy.
 The best places to live in Lisbon will largely depend on your needs.
-The old parts of the city can seamlessly blend into a trendy new development and there is a magic to this type of juxtaposition.
-The city is sprawling with fantastic eateries at bargain prices, boutique hotels, art galleries, romantic rooftop bars, and beautifully dilapidated live music venues.
+The old parts of the city can seamlessly blend into a trendy new development, and there is magic to this type of juxtaposition of old world charm and contemporary European living.
+The city is sprawling with fantastic eateries at bargain prices, boutique Lisbon hotels, art galleries, romantic rooftop bars playing live Fado music, and beautifully dilapidated live music venues.
 Depending on whether you’re a tourist, an expat, or a digital nomad, you’ll probably have a different perception of the best Lisbon neighborhoods.

 Why are expats moving to Lisbon?

 This exciting cosmopolitan capital is a honeypot for digital nomads, retirees, students, and expat families.
-The city provides an affordable lifestyle in comparison to many other western European countries.
+The city provides an affordable lifestyle in comparison to many other Western European countries.
 If you are considering buying, you can check out our Expert Guide to Buying Lisbon Real Estate, where we’ll provide you with everything you need to know about property in the capital.

 What are the best neighborhoods in Lisbon?

-The best and most popular neighborhoods in Lisbon will be outlined below, and each part of town will have its own allure depending on who you are and what you are looking for.
+The best and most popular neighborhoods in Lisbon will be outlined below, and each part of town will have its own allure, depending on who you are and what you are looking for.
 These are certainly the most-loved districts when it comes to the best places to live in Lisbon, for reasons we’ll outline below in this Lisbon neighborhood guide.

 Alfama

 It shouldn’t come as a surprise that Alfama is one of the areas of the city that is hugely popular with tourists who visit Lisbon.
 Therefore, the majority of those who inhabit Alfama are older Portuguese people and tourists in short-term holiday rentals.
+You’ll find the stunning Castelo de São Jorge (São Jorge Castle) here, where you can get splendid views of the city.
+The Castelo de São Jorge is also free for Lisbon residents.
+You will also find Casa dos Bicos, a historic house and museum and interesting architectural attraction to visit.

 Graça